JoeyCollado/GitCourse/README.md

 # GitCourse
-# Refinement of GIT fundamentals
+# Refinement of GIT fundamentals and Version Control